Join other 4thWay HNW investors: harness your combined power for an even better deal

 As this is still a pretty new industry, many providers are still operating at a loss as a they continue to raise funds to grow their businesses.
 That's normal.

-But now, in mid-2023, we're finding that a continuing stream of P2P lending companies have been becoming profitable as they get out of the startup phase, and even start generating regular profits.
+But now, as of the beginning of 2024, we're finding that a continuing stream of P2P lending companies have been becoming profitable as they get out of the startup phase, and even start generating regular profits.

 At least 15 P2P lending companies are now profitable.
 Eight of those have been profitable for three or more years in a row.
 On average, profits have grown over the past few years and losses have shrunk.